 "How bad was it down there," asked the Editor.

-far across the water as it trundled from the gantries of the Port
+from far across the water as it trundled from the gantries of the Port

-of Oaktown with their sentry lights along First Street, letting its cry keen across the
+of Oaktown with their sentry lights along First Street, letting its cry

-of the former Cannery with its leaf-scattered loading
+the cracked brick of the former Cannery with its leaf-scattered loading

 BACK TO STORY INDEX